mdanielov/limud-kodesh/README.md

 dictionary with sources

 # tanach
-all words, psukim, vowels, taamim
+all words, psukim, vowels, taamim.
+Gramatical analysis of each word.
+Advanced search options including true grammatical root, incantation marks (taamim) and more.

 # logic
 logic tools.